Monday, June 3nd, 2013 by Aaron Mckeel

 * Even though I have been correct on about 50% of my trades, I haven’t been profitable due to lack of risk management, reward ratio and trade management.

 * Risk management, Risk to Reward ratio, and trade management are the benefactors in being profitable.
 What good is it to have your risk ratio higher than your reward ratio?

-Read the complete Double Profit Binary Options Strategy and Learn how to apply Candle-Stick Charts with a successful game-plan!
+Read the complete Double Profit Binary Options Trading Pattern and Learn how to apply Candle-Stick Charts with a successful game-plan!